carpentries/instructor-training/episodes/18-motivation.md

 > ## Brainstorming Demotivational Experiences
 >
-> *Think* back to a time when you demotivated a student (or when you were demotiated as a student).
+> *Think* back to a time when you demotivated a student (or when you were demotivated as a student).
-> *Pair* up with your neighbor and discuss what you could have done differently in the situtation.
+> *Pair* up with your neighbor and discuss what you could have done differently in the situation.
-> *Share* the de-motivational story in the etherpad.
+> *Share* the demotivational story in the Etherpad.
 {: .challenge}

 ### Stereotype Threat